UCL-Biosciences/Biosciences-Comp-Support/README.md

 - [Auto-Prot](https://github.com/UCL-Biosciences/Auto-Prot)- a pipeline for **automating the analysis** of mass spec **proteomic data**.
 - **Computational Training for Biologists at UCL**.
 We hope to run this annually.
 Material from the initial series is available [here](https://github.com/UCL-Biosciences/2025_Biosciences_Computational_Training_Material).
 - **Image analysis.** We are working with the [Biosciences Microscopy facility](https://www.uclccmd.co.uk/) to support repeatable and reproducible image analysis using python.
 From Tuesday March 10th 2026, we will have **fortnightly drop-ins** where all image analysis chat is welcome.
 Bring data, questions or general discussion to the Starling Room, 10:30 - 11:30!
 Contact for more details: biosciences.imaging@ucl.ac.uk.
-- We can offer support for **analysing RNA Seq data** with [**nextflow/nf-core**](https://nf-co.re/rnaseq/). nf-core/rnaseq is a bioinformatics pipeline that can be used to analyse RNA sequencing data obtained from organisms with a reference genome and annotation.
-It takes a samplesheet with FASTQ files or pre-aligned BAM files as input, performs quality control (QC), trimming and (pseudo-)alignment, and produces a gene expression matrix and extensive QC report.
+- We can offer support for **analysing RNA Seq data** with [**nextflow/nf-core**](https://nf-co.re/rnaseq/). nf-core/rnaseq is a pipeline for analysing RNA sequencing data.
+It is automated and reproducible, taking samplesheet with FASTQ files as input, and produces a gene expression matrix and extensive QC report.
 - **General support **for using** ARC HPCs (Myriad and Kathleen)**, including setting up accounts, accessing via ssh, transferring files and submitting jobs.

 UCL has a Slack workspace dedicated to discussing computational questions.
-It's a great place to ask for advice on all thing computational!
+It's a great place to ask for advice on all things computational!
 Let us know if you want to join by [opening an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/creating-an-issue) in this repo.

 ## Drop-ins
 Come along to the Darwin Common Room for a drop-in with Biosciences Data Scientist James Gilbert.
 We can discuss any questions you have about your data, code, or analyses.
 No appointment needed!